FreeMasen/lights/README.md

 ### Dependencies
 - Codesend
-    - This is a C executable that was written to allow for interaction with Raspberry Pi GPIO ports you can find more informaiton about it here http://wiringpi.com/
+    - This is a C executable that was written to allow for interaction with Raspberry Pi GPIO ports you can find more informaiton about it [here](http://wiringpi.com/)
 - Angular 2
-    - The UI logic is writting in Typescript and leverages Angular 2 and Angular Material 2
+    - The UI logic is writtin in Typescript and leverages Angular 2 and Angular Material 2
     - These depenencies rely on many packages including RXJS and Hammer.js
 - Nodejs & Express
     - The server side component utilizes Nodejs with Express, Morgan and Body-Parser all from the Express Organization

 ### UI

 #### Dashboard